kheerand/Wardley-maps/Indigenous data/Narratives/README.md

 <img src="./resources/Indigenous Data Governance and Management.png" width="70%">

+## Discorse about Indigenous Data

-Looking at the discourse that is happening around the place, it is of the type that is in Stage II of evolution where it is focused around **awareness raising, building capability, construction**.
+Looking at the discourse that is happening around the place and in the literature reviewed, it is of the type that is in Stage II of evolution where it is focused around **awareness raising, building capability, construction**.

 <img src="./resources/[diagram] evolution discourse.png" width="40%">